colltoaction/writings/Adjoint School 2025/Application Form.md

 I'm excited to have expert mentors in fields such as Quantum and Category Theory that are not part of the curriculum.
 I wish to work in their research hand in hand, learning from them and my peers in the School.
 I would like to participate in lively debates and actively challenge my assumptions.
 I want to share my crazy ideas out loud and hear everyone's thoughts.

 I hope the School will give me a valuable network I can work with afterwards.
 Remote participation is a unique opportunity for me to join a long-term group with people from all over the world.
 I believe the exposure of an Adjoint School participant has long-lasting impact in their career and it can be a solid foundation for growing in this area.
-This is key for me to transition from a self-learner and researcher to a productive collaborator.
+This is key for me to transition from a self-learner and researcher to producing knowledge and tools with a lasting impact.

-I will use this opportunity to represent Argentina and demonstrate our scientific capabilities.
-I wish to transfer my knowledge and foster a local experts hub that can be part of the global Applied Category Theory scene.
+I will also use this opportunity to represent Argentina and demonstrate our scientific capabilities.
+I wish to share my knowledge and foster a local experts hub that can be part of the global Applied Category Theory scene.

-I wish to join this School My goal is producing knowledge and tools with a lasting impact.

 ## Describe what you think you could contribute to the Adjoint School